paviad/mandarin-blueprint-prop-customizer/readme.md

 - ⚡ **Seamless integration** with the Mandarin Blueprint course website
 - 🔄 **Automatic synchronization**: Whenever you enter a prop mapping on Mandarin Blueprint or Traverse.link, the extension saves it on both sites, keeping your props in sync across platforms.
 - 👁️ **View all mappings**: Click the extension icon to instantly see a list of all your saved prop mappings in a popup window.
+- 📋 **Import/Export props via clipboard**: Easily export all your prop mappings to the clipboard or import them from the clipboard using the popup UI.
+This makes it simple to back up or transfer your custom props.

 ## Installation